-My boys aren’t in school yet, but I’m not going to lie – I’m really excited for class parties.
+My boys aren’t in grade school yet, but I’m not going to lie – I’m really excited for class parties.
+I’ve already tasted the lure of them in Pre-K and day care but I feel like they’re only going to get more fun!
 Maybe it’s because I was totally obsessed with them when I was in school or maybe it’s just because I love holidays, but the thought of tiny desks covered in pink and red and little hands exchanging cards makes me so happy.

 In our family, we try to keep candy and sugar in general to a minimum.
 Ryan already regularly asks me for cookies and cake, which he’s literally only had once or twice, so let’s not introduce him to deliciousness like peanut butter cups, ya know?
 (Unless it’s these sugar-free ones!)